Table of contents

 In the video below, we show you how to test the Consent Mode Blocker for your own configuration.

-After the initial setup, the tool offers the ability to:
+After the initial setup, the tool provides the ability to:

-• Disable Consent Mode for a period of time, which allows you to analyze the turnaround time of your conversions over a longer period of time.
+• Disable the Consent Mode for a certain period of time, which allows you to analyze the lead time of your conversions over a longer period of time.

 consent-mode-blocker-example-ga4